Short-Term & Temporary Disability in Tennessee [Applying]

 • Expected to result in death

-• Has lasted or is expected to last for a continuous period of at least 12 months.”
+• Has lasted or is expected to last for at least 12 months.”

 Workers’ Compensation